Pumpkin Patch and Spooky Trail

 2. How much are the tickets?

-Online prices are £7 for children and £5 for adults.
+Online prices are £9 for children and £7 for adults.
 Under 1s go free.
-Please note, tickets are cheaper in advance.
-They are more expensive on the gate and aren’t guaranteed.
+Please note, tickets more expensive on the gate and aren’t guaranteed.

 3. What are the opening hours?

-The Spooky Trail and Pumpkin Patch will be open on 11 days during October between 10am and 4pm with the last entry at 2.30pm.
+The Spooky Trail and Pumpkin Patch will be open on selected days in October between 10am and 4pm with the last entry at 2.30pm.
 See our booking page for dates.

-4. What if I am late for my session?
+4. What if I am late for my timeslot?

-Don't worry if you're a bit early or late for your slot, the sessions are to roughly manage the flow of people on site.
-Stay as long as you like.
+Don't worry if you're a bit early or late for your slot, the sessions are to manage the flow of people on site and cars in the carpark.
+You’re welcome to stay all day.

 5. My plans have changed.
 Can I change the day and time of my booking?

-This is an all-weather event, so no refunds will be given unless we have to cancel the event for safety reasons.
 If you create an account when booking, you can log-in and move your tickets to another date, free of charge and subject to availability.
 Alternatively, email highlodgeevents@gmail.com at least 24 hours before your booking and we will do our best to accommodate you - but this is not guaranteed.
+Please note, no refunds will be given unless we have to cancel the event for safety reasons.

 6. Where are you based?